JetBrains/sbt-idea-plugin/README.md

 - Note that doing an "SBT Refresh" (or manually running the tasks above) is required after making changes to your build that affect the final artifact(i.e. changing `libraryDependencies`), in order to update IDEA configs

+## Custom IntelliJ artifacts repo

+Under some circumstances using a proxy may be required to access IntelliJ artifacts repo, or there even is a local artifact mirror set up.
+To use non-default repository for downloading IntelliJ product distributions set `sbtidea.ijrepo` jvm property.
+Example: `-Dsbtidea.ijrepo=https://proxy.mycompany.com/intellij-repository`

 ## Auto enable the plugin

 Sbt-idea-plugin currently breaks scalaJS compilation, and thereby has autoloading disabled.